Smart-Ace-Designs/Nuxt-Wave/README.md

 # Nuxt Template: Wave
+> [!Warning]
+> This template uses an [alpha version](https://ui4.nuxt.com/) of Nuxt UI 4 and should not be used for production purposes.

 Nuxt **Wave** is an opinionated Nuxt 4 starter template with built-in support for Nuxt UI, Tailwind CSS, and Prettier and includes a simple Nuxt UI component displayed in "index.vue".

 Using `create nuxt@latest` provides everything you need to create a basic Nuxt application.
 However, it is missing a few useful items that you might find yourself manually adding to every new Nuxt project.
 The **Wave** template was created to automatically include these items.
 This provides a great starting point for a new Nuxt project with Tailwind.